inspec/inspec-aws/docs/resources/aws_ec2_transit_gateway_route_table_association.md

 ### be_available

-Use `should` to check if the transit gateway route table ID is available.
+Use `should` to check whether the transit gateway route table ID is available.

     describe aws_ec2_transit_gateway_route_table_association(transit_gateway_route_table_id: 'TRANSIT_GATEWAY_ROUTE_TABLE_ID') do
       it { should be_available }